mayooear/gpt4-pdf-chatbot-langchain/README.md

 Requirements:

 - **Node:** I recommend using [volta](https://volta.sh/) to manage your Node versions
-- once correct version is installed do `npm install` in project root
+- using Node v17.9.0 do `npm install` in project root
 - note: the project also wants `pnpm`.
 Dunno how to get rid of these.
 But for now you can `volta install pnpm` to silence the warnings

 API / Auth: